C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Check that the student has coded the starting position as (0, 0), and that the sprite is placed back in that location to resume the code.

 The student does not know how to alter or create a sprite.
-Deconstruct with the student the way the software works and review how to add a sprite.
+Deconstruct with the student the way the program works and review how to add a sprite.

 Ask the student if they notice anything on the page that might help.